 Each company with a licence for the field must then submit a separate return showing income from all their taxable fields.
 The deadline is 2 months after the end of each chargeable period.

 Most companies that submit PRT returns use their own software to file electronically.
-HM Revenue and Customs don’t issue returns unless specifically requested.
+HMRC don’t issue returns unless specifically requested.

 Undeveloped parts of fields